DmitriDevelopment/LocalizationKit_iOS/README.md

 #### Launch camera:

-MathpixClient can launch camera controller to capture and recognize images:
+You can launch camera controller to capture and recognize images:

 ```swift
         MathpixClient.launchCamera(source: self,